 Most listings are in the $20's per square foot per year.
-The Glendale submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 5% decline in rent.
+The Glendale submarket is seeing a a boost in rates.
+In the last 3 months, the median rate increased $1 per sqft per year.
+That's a 6% rise in rent.

-Compared to the rest of the Milwaukee County market, the Glendale region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Milwaukee County market, the Glendale submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 9 listings have been posted online, which means new availabilities are probably leasing quickly.
+In the last 90 days, 9 listings have come on the market, which means listings most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 33% of the available leases in the Glendale are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are close to 2 floors.
-Most buildings in this market were built in 1975 and are Class B.
+Even though the median size is 3,330 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are approximately 2 stories.
+Most buildings in this area were built in 1975 and are Class B.